Museum Info

 Overview

-The Milwaukee Art Museum collects and preserves art, presenting it to the community as a vital source of inspiration and education.
+The Milwaukee Art Museum connects people with art, each other, and the world.
 30,000 works of art.
 400,000+ visitors a year.
 125 years of collecting art.
 From its roots in Milwaukee’s first art gallery in 1888, the Museum has grown today to be an icon for Milwaukee and a resource for the entire state.

 The 341,000-square-foot Museum includes the War Memorial Center (1957) designed by Finnish-American architect Eero Saarinen, the Kahler Building (1975) by David Kahler, and the Quadracci Pavilion (2001) created by Spanish architect Santiago Calatrava.